thinnect/tos-deviceannouncement/README.md

 # Device announcement protocol

 # Protocol description
 The device announcement protocol is intended to allow devices to let other devices know about their existence in the networks and their properties.
 Therefore devices periodically broadcast announcement packets.

-**All data types in the packet are BigEndian**
+**All data types in the packets are BigEndian**

 ## **PROTOCOL VERISON 1 and 2**
 Active queries will always receive a response no matter the version.
 The device